kieranmasterton/wpurl/README.md

 3. Make your life easier:

-   ln -s /path/to/wpadmin/wpadmin /usr/local/bin/wpadmin

-   OR

-   add the folder that contains wpadmin to your PATH PATH=$PATH:/path/to/wpadmin
+   ln -s /path/to/wpadmin/wpadmin /usr/local/bin/wpadmin OR add the folder that contains wpadmin to your PATH.

 Usage
 -----

-Coming soon...
+Adding a new user:

+$ wpadmin user add steve --password=password --email=steve@example.com

+Update a user role:

+$ wpadmin user role steve --role=editor

+Updating the site title:

+$ wpadmin option update --title="New Site Title"

 Contributing
 ------------

-We encourage you to contribute new features and patches to wpadmin more details about how to do so coming soon...
+We encourage you to contribute new features and patches to wpadmin, feel free to fork the project and send pull requests.

 License
 -------

-TBC
+GNU General Public License